 Making your own Journals

 Last week’s blog ended with an amazing piece of creative writing by Dr Sheree Mack.
-It inspired me to look back at some of my old notebooks and diaries that have been somewhat replaced as memory joggers in recent years by my Facebook and WhatsApp messages.
+It inspired me to look back at some of my old notebooks, journals and diaries that have been somewhat replaced as memory joggers in recent years by my Facebook and WhatsApp messages.

 So this week I’m hoping to inspire you to capture your memories in a slow, deliberate and personal way by making your very own book before you even start writing.